TK757567/TK757567/README.md

-Hi, I’m Mohannad handoumeh, I’m an Offensive Security Consultant and co-founder of team PwnSec.
+Hi, I’m Mohannad handoumeh, Pentester and co-founder of team PwnSec.
 PwnSec is a CTF team created in 2022 2nd in jordan in CTFtime.
 - Interseted in exploiting things.
 - pentesting.
 - reverse engineering.